Abemelek2116/My-Python-Portfolio/01_Fundamentals/Guess_Number/README.md

 **🧾 License**

-This project is released under the MIT License.
+This project is released under the MIT License — free to use, modify, and distribute with attribution.